philsinatra/IDM-T380/instructor_materials/07-bash_scripting.md

 ### Reading Variables

-- reading: $myVariable
+- reading: `$myVariable`
-- setting: myVariable=Hello
+- setting: `myVariable=Hello`
 - casing: your preferene
 - location: anywhere

 ^ To read a variable we place its name, preceded by a dollar sign, anywhere in the script.
 Here are some points on syntax.

-^ When referring to or reading a variable we place a $ sign before the variable name.
+^ _(click)_ When referring to or reading a variable we place a $ sign before the variable name.

-^ When setting a variable we leave out the $ sign.
+^ _(click)_ When setting a variable we leave out the $ sign.

-^ Some people like to always write variable names in uppercase so they stand out.
+^ _(click)_ Some people like to always write variable names in uppercase so they stand out.
 It's your preference however.
 They can be all uppercase, all lowercase, or a mixture.

-^ A variable may be placed anywhere in a script (or on the command line for that matter) and, when run, Bash will replace it with the value of the variable.
+^ _(click)_ A variable may be placed anywhere in a script (or on the command line for that matter) and, when run, Bash will replace it with the value of the variable.
 This is made possible as the substitution is done before the command is run.

 ---